+Aisne-Marne, established in 1918, is a cemetery that contains the graves of American soldiers.
+It’s located at the bottom of the hill where one of the bloodiest fights of World War I took place: the Battle of Belleau Wood.
 The Battle of Belleau Wood saw American marines stop the German army from crossing the Marne River, halting their progress and securing the area.
-In honour of the marines who fought in this battle, the woods were renamed “Woods of the Marine Brigade”.
+In honour of the marines who fought in this battle, the woods were renamed “Woods of the Marine Brigade.”

 There are 2,289 graves at Aisne-Marne American Cemetery, mostly belonging to soldiers who fought in the area and 250 of which are unnamed.
 Several memorials to the Battle of Belleau Wood surround the cemetery, including a memorial chapel, battle markers and a memorial to 1,060 missing soldiers.
 There is also a visitor centre and there is a guide on site when Aisne-Marne American Cemetery is open.

 Aisne-Marne American Cemetery lies south of the village of Belleau, France, six and a half miles northwest of Château-Thierry.
 There is rail service from Paris (Gare de l’Est) to the train station in Château-Thierry.
 The journey takes about one hour.
 From Château-Thierry to Belleau, the trip is a 15-minute ride via taxi.
 This no bus transportation available.

 To travel by car, From Paris travel via toll autoroute A-4.
 Take the Montreuil-aux-Lions exit (#19), then travel via N-3 (also called D1003), following the cemetery signs to “Lucy-le-Bocage” and proceed via D82 through Belleau Wood to the cemetery entrance.